PNM Resources (NYSE:PNM) Releases FY 2023 Earnings Guidance

 PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.600-$2.750 for the period, compared to the Thomson Reuters consensus estimate of $2.660.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2022 guidance to $2.500-$2.600 EPS.

-PNM Resources (NYSE:PNM – Get Rating) last issued its quarterly earnings results on Thursday, February 3rd.
-The utilities provider reported $0.21 EPS for the quarter, topping the consensus estimate of $0.16 by $0.05.
-PNM Resources had a net margin of 11.24% and a return on equity of 9.76%.
-As a group, analysts anticipate that PNM Resources will post 2.55 EPS for the current fiscal year.

-A number of equities research analysts have recently weighed in on the company.
-Barclays cut their price target on PNM Resources from $50.00 to $45.00 and set an underweight rating on the stock in a report on Friday, December 10th.
-They noted that the move was a valuation call.
-Mizuho raised their price objective on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
-Wells Fargo & Company upgraded shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price objective on the stock in a research note on Monday, December 13th.
-Finally, StockNews.com assumed coverage on shares of PNM Resources in a research note on Thursday, March 31st.
+A number of research analysts have commented on the stock.
+Mizuho raised their target price on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research report on Wednesday, February 9th.
+StockNews.com assumed coverage on shares of PNM Resources in a report on Thursday, March 31st.
 They set a hold rating on the stock.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat, PNM Resources presently has an average rating of Hold and an average target price of $49.33.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company.
+According to data from MarketBeat, PNM Resources presently has a consensus rating of Hold and an average price target of $49.33.

+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 13th.
+Investors of record on Friday, April 29th will be given a dividend of $0.347 per share.
+This represents a $1.39 annualized dividend and a yield of 2.92%.
+The ex-dividend date is Thursday, April 28th.
+PNM Resources’s dividend payout ratio is currently 61.23%.

-A number of institutional investors have recently bought and sold shares of the business.
-MetLife Investment Management LLC grew its position in PNM Resources by 0.5% in the fourth quarter.
-MetLife Investment Management LLC now owns 71,197 shares of the utilities provider’s stock worth $3,247,000 after buying an additional 361 shares during the last quarter.
-California State Teachers Retirement System boosted its stake in PNM Resources by 2.1% in the 4th quarter.
-California State Teachers Retirement System now owns 115,310 shares of the utilities provider’s stock worth $5,259,000 after purchasing an additional 2,352 shares during the period.
-Invesco Ltd. boosted its stake in PNM Resources by 2.9% in the 4th quarter.
-Invesco Ltd. now owns 159,548 shares of the utilities provider’s stock worth $7,276,000 after purchasing an additional 4,456 shares during the period.
-Virtu Financial LLC acquired a new position in PNM Resources in the 4th quarter worth approximately $218,000.
-Finally, Jane Street Group LLC acquired a new position in PNM Resources in the 3rd quarter worth approximately $239,000.
-Hedge funds and other institutional investors own 85.15% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of PNM.
+Barclays PLC increased its holdings in shares of PNM Resources by 528.0% during the fourth quarter.
+Barclays PLC now owns 869,026 shares of the utilities provider’s stock valued at $39,637,000 after acquiring an additional 730,636 shares in the last quarter.
+BlackRock Inc. raised its holdings in shares of PNM Resources by 5.4% in the fourth quarter.
+BlackRock Inc. now owns 10,543,538 shares of the utilities provider’s stock worth $480,889,000 after buying an additional 537,749 shares during the last quarter.
+Sei Investments Co. raised its holdings in shares of PNM Resources by 883.3% in the fourth quarter.
+Sei Investments Co. now owns 111,190 shares of the utilities provider’s stock worth $5,072,000 after buying an additional 99,882 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its stake in shares of PNM Resources by 7.1% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 628,495 shares of the utilities provider’s stock worth $28,666,000 after buying an additional 41,495 shares during the period.
+Finally, Mackenzie Financial Corp grew its holdings in shares of PNM Resources by 561.3% during the fourth quarter.
+Mackenzie Financial Corp now owns 38,383 shares of the utilities provider’s stock valued at $1,751,000 after buying an additional 32,579 shares during the last quarter.
+85.15% of the stock is owned by institutional investors and hedge funds.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.